J0nasW/logu-sawtooth-container/docs/index.md

-# Container Transactons on Hyperledgers Sawtooth Blockchain
+# Container Transactons on Hyperledger Sawtooth

-by [J0nasW](https://github.com/J0nasW) and [LogU](https://www.logu.tuhh.de/) at Hamburg University of Engineering.
+by [J0nasW](https://github.com/J0nasW) and [LogU](https://www.logu.tuhh.de/) at Hamburg University of Engineering and forked from [sawtooth-simple-supply](https://github.com/hyperledger/education-sawtooth-simple-supply).

 ## Introduction

-This simple implementation shows a typical transaction on release orders regarding container shipment in a harbor.
-The container is being unloaded of a ship and a release order is generated automatically.
-In this process, a new transaction on the blockchain is being made and a release token for this container is generated.
-The token is given to the first logistic service provider (LSP) to get the container.
-He then gives the authority to get the container to another LSP.
-This process is being repeated five times (see Fig. 1).
-Finally the last LSP sends a truck with a valid token to the terminal.
-The terminal now checks, if the token hasn't expired yet and then loads the container onto the truck.
+This simple implementation shows a typical transaction of release orders regarding container shipment.
+Basically, the process starts, when a container ship is about to arrive into a harbor and the release of a specific container is pending.
+The ship-operator generates a release order and informs the top-level logistic service provider (LSP).
+The LSP now has the permission to pick up the container in form of a transaction number + pin.
+This transaction number is being forwarded multiple times as the top-level LSP tries to outsource the pick-up process.
+This representation of a blockchain-managed container-owner tries to eliminate the security risk of giving away the key to the conainer.
+Instead, the right of picking up the container itself is transfered to multiple users inside the blockchain.
+Therefore, an app called "MyContainer" is introduced.

 (FIGURE 1)